icerpc/icerpc-csharp/README.md

 [Getting started][getting-started] | [Examples][examples] | [Documentation][docs] | [API reference][api] | [Building from source][building]

-IceRPC is a new RPC framework that helps you build networked applications with minimal effort.
+IceRPC is a modular RPC framework that helps you build networked applications with minimal effort.

-Like any RPC framework, IceRPC provides two main components:
- - a runtime library that coordinates the sending and processing of requests and responses over network connections (the IceRPC core)
- - an [Interface Definition Language][idl] (IDL) that allows you to define a high-level "contract" for your services and a compiler that generates C# code from your contract's definitions (the Slice language and the Slice compiler)

-However, unlike other RPC frameworks, IceRPC does not force you to use its IDL.
-IceRPC provides a convenient core API that you can use to send and process requests and responses with the IDL and encoding of your choice, including [Protobuf][protobuf] and [JSON][json].

 ## Built for QUIC

 IceRPC was built from the ground up to take advantage of [QUIC][quic], the new multiplexed transport that underpins [HTTP/3][http3].

-QUIC is ideally suited for RPCs: an RPC consists of a request/response pair carried by a bidirectional QUIC stream.
+QUIC is ideally suited for RPCs: an RPC maps to a request/response pair carried by a bidirectional QUIC stream.
 Multiple request/response pairs can proceed in parallel inside the same QUIC connection without interfering with each other.
-QUIC also gives us bidirectional streaming for free: long-lived requests and responses that carry audio/video streams or streams of sensor data, stock quotes, etc. can share a network connection with small, short-lived RPCs.

 IceRPC uses its own application protocol, [`icerpc`][icerpc-protocol], to exchange connection settings, transmit requests and responses, and ensure an orderly shutdown.
 This new RPC-focused protocol is a thin layer over QUIC.

 ### Not only for QUIC

-While QUIC is the driving force for IceRPC's protocol, IceRPC is not limited to communications over QUIC.
-IceRPC also provides a multiplexing adapter that converts any traditional duplex transport into a QUIC-like multiplexed transport:
+The primary transport for IceRPC is QUIC, but we're still in the early days of QUIC, so being QUIC-only is not practical.

-[Slic][slic].
-This allows you to use `icerpc` over duplex transports such as TCP, Bluetooth, and named pipes[^1].
+To bridge this gap, IceRPC provides a multiplexing adapter called [Slic][slic].
+Slic implements a QUIC-like multiplexed transport over any duplex transport such as TCP.
+This way, you can use IceRPC with QUIC, with TCP (via Slic), and with various other traditional transports such as Bluetooth Bluetooth, and named pipes[^1].

 ## Modern C# and .NET

-IceRPC for C# takes full advantage of the latest C# syntax and .NET features and offers a truly modern C# API.
+IceRPC for C# takes full advantage of the latest C# syntax and .NET features to offer a truly modern C# API.

 Chief among these features is async/await.
 Async/await allows you to utilize threads efficiently when making calls that wait for I/O, and RPCs are all about network I/O. Async/await also makes your code easier to read and maintain: you can